dsekz/twitter-x-xp-forwarded-for-header/README.md

 The reason guest_id is used is because the AES key is derived from a SHA-256 hash of base_key + guest_id.
 The payload is quite simple at this stage: just include your user agent and a timestamp in milliseconds, encrypt it, and you're set.

 Also keep in mind: the encrypted value is only valid for 300,000 milliseconds (5 minutes).
 This means you'll need to refresh the key after that window.
-Generating a new one for every request is not recommended; it's unnecessary and could potentially get you flagged.

 ```python
 from twitter_xpff import XPFFHeaderGenerator